What does a podiatrist do?

 Podiatry is a health care profession specialising in the care and management of the foot, ankle and lower limb.
-Conditions range from treating heel pain to cutting toe nails.
+Conditions range from treating general foot pain to cutting toe nails.

-If you are not able to continue with your daily activities due to foot pain, your first course of action should be to see a foot and ankle specialist, a podiatrist.
+If you are in discomfort or are not able to continue with your daily activities due to foot pain, your first course of action should be to see a foot and ankle specialist, a podiatrist.

-Podiatrists are commonly known to cut nails and remove hard skin, however, there is much more to podiatry.
-To become a podiatrist requires completing a three year degree with training a range of aspects (which are listed below).
+Podiatrists are commonly known to cut nails and remove hard skin, however, there is much more to what a podiatrist does, from routine podiatry, to more complex assessment and mobilisation of common foot pain issues.
+To become a podiatrist requires completing a three year degree with training in a range of aspects (which are listed below).

 This is maintenance care that may require appointments every 6, 8 or 12 weeks.
-We treat all ages for the following:
+Our team of podiatrists treat all ages for the following foot care issues:

 - Nail cutting

 - Ingrown nail treatment

 - Removal of hard skin on feet (also known as callus removal)